You are feeling verrry sleepy.

 If you want to get a consistently good night’s sleep, there are several simple things you can do.
 We teamed up with America’s #1 Sleep Doctor, Dr. Michael Breus to help.

-From knowing when to stop drinking caffeine, choosing the proper bedtime, and knowing how much sleep you need according to your specific sleep chronotype, Dr. Breus will open your eyes to how best to close your eyes.
+Knowing when to stop drinking caffeine, choosing the proper bedtime, and knowing how much sleep you need according to your specific sleep chronotype, Dr. Breus will open your eyes to how best to close your eyes.